-The Electric Sunshine Project (TESP) is a new not-for-profit organisation in Blackpool whose main focus is to provide high-quality arts activities for all.
+The Electric Sunshine Project (TESP) is a not-for-profit organisation in Blackpool whose main focus is to provide high-quality arts activities for all.

 The name of the organisation was inspired by events of 1879, when Blackpool became the first town in the world to have electric street lighting; they called it ‘electric sunshine’.
 The Electric Sunshine Project aims to capture this spirit of aspiration, innovation and creative solution and, through the arts, to reinvent perceptions of what Britain’s best-loved seaside town can offer the rest of the world.